VoronDesign/Voron-Tap/OptoTap/README.md

 <img src="./images/optotap_v2.png" width=600>

 This version uses an AP63205WU switch mode regulator to drop input voltage and supply 5V to the sensor.
-This gives a bit of additional room to add a JST-PH 2.0mm pitch connector as well.
+This gives a bit of additional room to add a JST-PH 2.0mm pitch connector as well [part number S3B-PH-K-S (LF)(SN)].

 You can safely connect voltages from 5V to 24V to this board.